AndyObtiva/glimmer-dsl-web/README.md

 - The Ruby Way (including TIMTOWTDI: There Is More Than One Way To Do It)
 - The Rails Way Convention over Configuration via smart defaults and automation of low-level details
-- Requiring the least amount of syntax possible to build highly interactive web pages
+- Requiring the least amount of code possible to build highly interactive web pages
 - Declarative syntax that visually maps to the DOM (Document Object Model) hierarchy
 - Ability to mix declarative and imperative code conveniently in one language
 - Computers serve Software Engineers (not Software Engineers serve Computers)